lorensipro/satex-benchs/README.md

 # satex-benchs

-This is an effort to gather all the run time of solvers during all the past SAT competitive events.
+This is an effort to gather all the run times of solvers during all the past SAT competitive events.

 Right now, you can take a look at the releases (where I am collecting availables arrays of results).